darisoy/RemoteSurgerySystem/README.md

 This project uses the Arduino MEGA and Arduino UNO boards.
 The UNO is designed to collect data from a patient (i.e. blood pressure, body temperature, pulse rate...) and send this data to the MEGA.
 MEGA has a TFT LCD display.
 After receiving the data, MEGA processes it and displays useful information on the TFT LCD display.

 # TODO list:
+MEGA:
-- [x] Fix diastolic value generation
+- [ ] Fix doubly linked list
-- [x] Fix 5 seconds per task
+- [x] Display mode on keypad (coordinates need to be fixed)
-- [x] TouchScreen and going between screen
+- [x] Respiration variables
+- [x] Warning flashes / new warning stuff
+- [ ] remote peripheral communication

+UNO:
+- [ ] Raw respiration rate from function generator
+- [ ] measure pressure

+REMOTE:
-- [ ] interrupt for scheduler, using doublylinked list
+- [ ] implement website
-- [x] global/hardware timer for scheduler
-- [ ] buffers
+- [ ] implement communication with mega
-- [x] ADC for pulse and pulse rate computation
-- [x] warning/alarms (acknowledgements and UNO LEDs)

 # Questions [SOLVED]:
 - how is TS supposed to check every 2 seconds when the task is only executed every 5 seconds: ignore 5 second rule for this